RedstoneOre/MinecraftEditor/README.md

 Use w,a,s,d to move

-Use i,j,k,l to move digging focus
+Use i,j,k,l to move focus

 Use 1~9 to select slot in hotbar